 First, make a list of the main ideas in your assignment and then brainstorm synonyms and related concepts.
 These will be the keywords you'll use to search the database.

 Example assignment: How can stereotypes influence close relationships?

 Stereotypes and close relationships are the two main ideas.
 Since close relationships can mean many things, we chose to focus on romantic relationships and brainstormed the specific terms marriage and dating.

 Next, choose a database that will allow you to search your topic in the scholarly literature in the field of psychology.

-On the Library homepage, go to the Subject Resources box.
+On the Library homepage, go to the Research by Subject box.
 This is where all the Library's materials are arranged by subject.

-Click on the Select a subject drop-down menu and choose Psychology.
+Use the drop-down menu to choose Psychology.
 Choose a different subject if your topic is related to a different subject area.

 Now you are on the Psychology Research Page.
 This is where you can browse all of the Library's psychology materials.
 Click on the Psychology databases drop-down menu and choose PsycINFO.
 You may need to log in with your Walden e-mail address and password.

 Now we are on the databases's main search page with three search boxes where we'll set up our search.